ZC82531/LA-CUNY-compass/README.md

 ﻿## Summary

 - **Frontend**: React-based web application showcasing a feed interface.
-- **Backend**: Flask-based API to handle feed data and other operations.
+- **Backend**: Node & Express to handle endpoints.

 To visit site, [click here](https://ctp-hack.vercel.app)

 ## Prerequisites

-- Node.js and npm are installed for the frontend.
+- React.js are installed for the frontend.
-- Python 3.10.10 is installed for the backend.
+- Node.js is installed for the backend.

 ### Frontend (React in Javascript)
 1. cd into the frontend repo